Quantum Knots and Riemann Hypothesis: Affine Kac-Moody algebra

-Let us now choose one more equation for determine the generator $J$ in (\ref{n8b}).
-This choice will be as a gauge fixing condition.
-As analogous to the WZW model in conformal field theory \cite{Fra}\cite{Fuc} \cite{Kni} let us consider a $J$ given by
+Let us then add one more condition for determining the quantum generator $J$ in (\ref{n8b}).
+As analogous to the WZW model in conformal field theory \cite{Fra}\cite{Fuc} \cite{Kni} let us consider a classical generator $J_C$ given by

-where we define $\partial_z=\partial_{x^1} +i\partial_{x^2} $ and we set $z'=z$ after the differentiation with respect to $z$; $ k>0 $ is a constant which is fixed when the $J$ is determined to be of the form (\ref{n6}) and the minus sign is chosen by convention.
-In the WZW model \cite{Fra}\cite{Kni} the $J$ of the form (\ref{n6}) is the generator of the chiral symmetry of the WZW model.
-We can write the $J$ in (\ref{n6}) in the following form:
+where we define $\partial_z=\partial_{ x^1} +i\partial_{ x^2} $ and we set $z'=z$ after the differentiation with respect to $z$; $ k_0>0 $ is a constant which is fixed when the $J_C$ is determined to be of the form (\ref{n6}) and the minus sign is chosen by convention.
+In the WZW model \cite{Fra}\cite{Kni} the $J_C$ of the form (\ref{n6}) is the generator of the chiral symmetry of the WZW model.
+We can write the $J_C$ in (\ref{n6}) in the following form: